-Quaking with excitement, she announced in a booming voice that North Korea had carried out its sixth and most powerful nuclear test with “perfect success”.
+Quaking with excitement, she announced in a booming voice that North Korea had carried out the successful launch of a “super-large heavy warhead”.

 The responsibility of breaking North Korea’s latest nuclear development almost inevitably fell down to Ri Chun-hee, a veteran newsreader who is a favourite of leader Kim Jong-un.